hisunnymay/community/docs/reference/annotations/confirmation.md

 User: Yes.

-Bot: For drink, we only has coke in stock, do you want it? *(Value Recommendation with 1 candidate, using Single-entry Prompt)*
+Bot: For drinks, we only have coke in stock, do you want it? *(Value Recommendation with 1 candidate, using Single-entry Prompt)*

 User: Yes.